Stefan Kaufmann (politician): Political career

-Member of the Bundestag, 2009–present
+Member of the Bundestag

 In the 2009 German federal election, Kaufmann won the direct mandate in Stuttgart I over the Federal Chairman of the Bündnis 90/Die Grünen, Cem Özdemir, and hence became MdB (Member of the Bundestag).
 In his campaign, he also campaigned in local hotspots of the homosexual scene and on Christopher Street Day.
 At the same time being a devoted catholic, he also criticized the comparison with Nazism the Society of St. Pius X published on the occasion of the Christopher Street Day in 2007.

-In parliament, Kaufmann is a member of the Committee of Education, Research and Technological Impact Assessment.
-He also serves as deputy member of the Budget Committee, after previously having been a deputy member of the Committee on Petitions and the Committee of Traffic, Construction and Urban Development.
+In parliament, Kaufmann was a member of the Committee of Education, Research and Technological Impact Assessment.
+He also served as deputy member of the Budget Committee, after previously having been a deputy member of the Committee on Petitions and the Committee of Traffic, Construction and Urban Development.

 In the negotiations to form a fourth coalition government under Chancellor Angela Merkel following the 2017 federal elections, Kaufmann was part of the working group on education policy, led by Annegret Kramp-Karrenbauer, Stefan Müller and Hubertus Heil.

+In January 2024, Kaufmann re-entered the German Parliament when he took the seat of deceased Wolfgang Schäuble.
+In parliament, he has since been serving on the Committee on European Affairs and the Parliamentary Advisory Board on Sustainable Development.